OsEsparza04/Machine-Learning/README.md

 # Machine-Learning

-This repository aims to provide some key concepts in the use of the phyton lenguage and spyder IDE.
+This repository aims to provide some key concepts in the use of the phyton language and spyder IDE.